phoophoo187/Privacy_SDN_Edge_IoT/Mininet-WiFi-Tutorial/README.md

 To terminate mininet-wifi, we use command: <br/>
 `$ exit` <br/>
-After exit mininet-wifi terminal, to clear the setting, we use command: <brr/>
+After we exit mininet-wifi terminal, to clear the setting, we use command: <brr/>
 `$ sudo mn -c` <br/>